 Thick, chewy, and insanely delicious Butter Pecan Cookies!
-And they’re freezer friendly, too!
+My whole family loved them!

 Tips and Tricks for Recipe Success:

-- First of all, let me ask you a question: do you know how to brown butter?
+- Do you know how to brown butter?
 If you do, feel free to skip this lecture.
 But if you don’t, I’ve got you covered!
 Browning butter is insanely simple and I’m going to walk you through each step!
-To brown butter you’ll need a skillet or saute pan, butter, and a little patience.
+To brown butter you’ll need a skillet, butter, and a little patience.
 You’ll melt the butter as normal, then continue to cook it over medium heat – stirring occasionally – until it reaches a golden brown color.
 Watch your butter closely as it browns, because it can burn easily!
 Once it’s nice and golden brown, remove it from the heat and pour it into a heatproof bowl – being sure to scrape all of the golden bits off the bottom of the pan.
 And that’s it!
 Easy, right?

 - Because the butter is in a liquid form when we add it to the cookie dough, this recipe does require chilling.
 But just for 2 hours!
+During this time the butter is basically coming back to room temperature, which helps our cookies hold their shape as they bake.
 Of course you can chill it longer, or scoop it and freeze the cookie dough balls until needed.

 - For decoration, you can press a pecan on top of the cookie dough before they bake.
 You can also sprinkle the cookies with a little granulated sugar right when they come out of the oven for a sparkly effect!

 I had my family over for dinner last night and everyone loved these cookies!
-Even my brother who typically refuses anything that doesn’t involve chocolate.
-In fact, he took the last 2 home with him!
-Which was actually a bummer, because I’d love to dunk one in my coffee right now.
+Even my brother, who typically refuses anything that doesn’t involve chocolate, ate 3 for dessert AND took a few home.

 If you try this recipe for Butter Pecan Cookies, let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day.